LENS: London Evidence Network through Sport

 Upcoming Milestones: Please provide an overview of the milestones that are required for your initiative to come to fruition/ to grow.

 Months 1-2: Partner confirmation (sport clubs, borough councils, youth organisations) and recruitment (60 participants: 30 youth, 30 adults) Months 3-4: Phase 1 delivery.
 Evidence generation through sport for both adaptation (rowing Thames measuring water warming, postcode pitch swaps capturing heat differences) and mitigation (mapping current travel patterns, auditing club waste and energy use) Month 5: Phase 2 delivery.
 Leadership principles and systems intelligence (parallel youth-adult tracks); Design Sprint (mixed-age teams prototype solutions through live sport); External validation (peer clubs test interventions) Months 6-9: Phase 3 delivery.
-Cascade rollout (each team trains 5 clubs in both adaptation and mitigation approaches) and Challenge Library launch (open-source resource live and accessible) Months 10-12: Evaluation and impact documentation (film/audio capture of youth narratives showing transformation from climate victims to intelligence generators, evidence of council use, measurable emissions reductions from mitigation behaviors), and scale planning (partnership development for Years 2-3)
+Cascade rollout (each team trains 5 clubs in both adaptation and mitigation approaches) and Challenge Library launch (open-source resource live and accessible) Months 10-12: Evaluation and impact documentation (film/audio capture of youth narratives showing transformation from climate victims to intelligence generators, evidence of council use, measurable emissions reductions from mitigation behaviours), and scale planning (partnership development for Years 2-3)

 Discussion